academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 They're not really supposed to stick each other like that, are they?<BR>
 --Obnoxious Red Bearded Man, June 24, 1997
 </I>
-<BR><BR>

 On the seventh pass the two combatants became locked  corps-a-corps in a lower parry to the right of Duellist #2 that bound both blades.
 Duellist #2 then pivoted to an off-line position off his lead foot and his opponent followed suit with his lead leg.
 In doing so Duellist #1 impaled his right leg upon his opponent's point to the depth of about two centimeters at a point an inch above and to the right of the knee.
 This brought the fight to a complete stop for reasons that shall be explained shortly.
-<BR><BR>

 To Duellist #2, the sensation of the blow as felt through the hilt of the rapier was little more than what would be registered with a good schlager strike or, more accurately, a slap with the weapon.
 This was, in part,  due to the fact that he was not in the process of delivering a blow but, rather,